Group Tour Itineraries

 Our Pennsylvania Dutch or German heritage influences our food, culture, customs, even our way of speaking.
 Come learn about our fascinating traditions.

 - Discover hex signs, a uniquely American art form and symbol of the PA Dutch.
-Follow our Hex Barn Art Tour and learn the meanings of the colorful designs dotting our countryside.
+Follow our Barn Star Art Tour and learn the meanings of the colorful designs dotting our countryside.

 - The Pennsylvania German Cultural Heritage Center preserves and promotes our PA Dutch history.
 Schedule a visit to the center to catch a glimpse into the world of the PA Dutch.